Ayush12062000/Face-Recognition-Attendance-Monitoring-System/README.md

 ## Techniques used:
 a.)
-HOG (Histogram of Oriented Gradients) algorithm for finding faces b.)
+HOG (Histogram of Oriented Gradients) algorithm for finding faces. b.)
 Generate Facial landmarks for faces posing and projected at different angles. c.)
 128 different measurements of a image generated. using these measurements
 	we can define a person, and differentiate b/w people as well.